If you like the work I do on this blog, please consider supporting it via my Patreon or a Ko-fi tip.

 Popular Vote

-Some contests or some prizes within a contest are awarded by popular vote.
+Some contests or some awards within a contest are awarded by popular vote.
 Popular vote via likes is common for online contests conducted on social media platforms like Facebook.
 In a popular vote contest, viewers or a subset of viewers chose their favourite piece, and the one with the most votes wins.
-Viewers tend to be drawn to the same kinds of quality as judges, but they are also heavily influenced by other factors.
+Viewers tend to be drawn to the same kinds of quality as judges, but they are also influenced by other factors.
 Viewers are more likely than judges to factor in their personal feelings about the sculpt rather than considering only the merits of the workmanship and presentation.
 Viewers are as strongly drawn to story and character as they are to technical prowess.
-When considering technique, viewers tend to put a lot of value on techniques that are considered challenging, like freehand or source lighting, but they may not assess these as critically as judges would.
-They may not recognize the challenge level of more subtle techniques like smooth blending or complex colour use.
+When considering technique, viewers tend to put a lot of value on techniques that are considered challenging, like freehand or source lighting, but they may not assess these with as critical an eye as many judges would.
+Viewer votes may not recognize the challenge level of more subtle techniques like smooth blending or complex colour use.

 Voting can be serious and thematic!